dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 Application Implementation
 ==========================

-A hybrid application should be capable of handling large-scale, long-running hybrid problems in a heterogeneous environment typical of many enterprise-level businesses.
 The following provides steps for the implementation of a basic hybrid application, which can be used as a model for more complex ones.

 #.
 Authenticate and authorize access to the Leap service via a solver API
     token and configuration of the Ocean SDK's :ref:`dwave-cloud-client <index_cloud>` package.
 For information, see :ref:`ocean_sapi_access_advanced`.

 #.
-Preprocess input data, which includes handling problem and model
+Preprocess input data.
-    formulation, storing the formulated problem, and, optionally, retrieving additional data from data sources.

 #.
+Handle problem and model generation, store the formulated problem, and,
+    optionally, retrieve additional data from data sources.

+#.
 Submit the problem to a hybrid solver.

+#.
 When a problem is submitted, it is also uploaded.
-Sometimes, for example, if you want to solve it again or clearly separate uploading from solving, you may want to upload it separately.
+Sometimes, you may want to
+    separate uploading from solving; for example, to solve it using various time limits.

 #.
-(Optional) Although polling the hybrid solver for completion of hybrid
+(Optional) Although the Ocean SDK automatically polls the hybrid solver for
-    problems is automatically performed by the Ocean SDK, you may want to implement polling yourself; if you do so, you must explicitly download each problem's results (i.e., the answer).
+    completion of hybrid problems, you may want to implement polling yourself;
+    if you do so, you must explicitly download each problem's results (i.e., the answer).

 #.
 Handle solver errors as follows:

     *   You do not need to retry idempotent requests because, by default, the Ocean SDK retries them.

-    *   You should handle the ``RetryCondition`` and ``FailoverCondition`` exceptions that are raised when falling back to another QPU solver is recommended or required.

     *   You may retry on timeouts to non-idempotent endpoints.
 For example, you could retry a problem submission, being aware that duplicate problems